 Audit Fees.
-Fees for professional services rendered for the audit of the Company's annual financial statements, reviews of the financials included in UTMD's quarterly reports on Form 10-Q and related regulatory reviews, and audit of its internal controls in accordance with the Sarbanes Oxley Act of 2002.
+Fees for professional services rendered for the audit of the Company's annual financial statements, reviews of the financials included in UTMD's quarterly reports on Form 10-Q and related regulatory reviews, and audit of UTMD's internal controls in accordance with the Sarbanes Oxley Act of 2002.
+The lead audit firm in 2019 was Haynie & Company.
+The lead audit firm in 2018 was Jones Simkins LLC.
+The 2019 aggregated audit (and audit-related) fee total was \$174,543 compared to \$174,427 in 2018.

 Audit-Related Fees.
-Fees for due diligence in connection with acquisitions and related accounting consultations, compliance with financing arrangements and attest services that were not required by statute or regulation.
+Fees for due diligence in connection with acquisitions and related accounting consultations, travel expenses, compliance with financing arrangements and attest services that were not required by statute or regulation.